 To assist Google Analytics users with the migration and to support Google in its own compliance efforts, it has set a deadline of 6th March 2024 for advertiser compliance to be brought up to spec.
 This means a basic implementation of Google Consent Mode is now a minimum requirement for advertising on Google beyond this date.

-What does the Digital Marketing Act mean for digital advertising?
+What does the Digital Markets Act mean for digital advertising?

 Acts like these can evolve slightly as they come into force, however there is already a set of understood impacts and core requirements that responsible advertisers may already be considering or have already actioned.
 For those who haven’t taken action yet, at the time of publishing this article, there is still time.